-Sophie White is Nomad's Marketing Assistant, based in the Newcastle head office.
+Sophie White is Nomad's Marketing Officer, based in the Newcastle head office.
 Sophie joined Nomad in June 2018 after graduating with a BA Hons in Business Management and Marketing.

 (Newcastle upon Tyne, 22 September 2016) Nomad Digital, the world’s leading provider of passenger and fleet connectivity solutions to the rail industry, has successfully designed and deployed an innovative wired Ethernet ‘Digital Train Line’ (ND DTL™) solution.

 It marks the first time a robust, flexible and standardised multi-Gigabit-capable connectivity system has been installed for a major train operator on a “dynamic” train consist.
 The deployment of ND DTL™ has helped to create a national standard for the US rail industry, with approval from FRA for rail applications and also meeting EN50155 standards.

 ND DTL offers rail operators the following benefits to support their passengers:

 - Significant improvements in connection reliability compared with wireless allowing the infrastructure to be used for several high bandwidth applications simultaneously

 - Infrastructure capable of up to 40Gbps end-to-end through the train which is a significant improvement over current wireless technology that practically limits to 300Mbps in ideal conditions or 1Gbps for most wired applications

 - Future-proofed backbone capable of integrating applications such as TV and video-on-demand